jenaleigh01/django-blog2/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a Site User I can modify or delete my comment on a post so that I can be involved in the conversation
+As a Site Admin I can create, read, update and delete posts so that I can manage my blog content

 **Acceptance Criteria**
-AC1 Given a logged in user, they can modify their comment AC2 Given a logged in user, they can delete their comment
+AC1 Given a logged in user, they can create a blog post AC2 Given a logged in user, they can read a blog post AC3 Given a logged in user, they can update a blog post AC4 Given a logged in user, they can delete a blog post